 During the online semesters, the CMC Peer Advocates continued programming for students that included virtual Meet the Advocates event, during which the Advocates were available via zoom to meet CMC students, play get to know you games, and answer questions about the Advocates and CMC Title IX policies.
-The Advocates also hosted a First Years and Advocates Netflix Party where students watched an episode of Netflix's "Sex Education" and then held small group discussions led by CMC Peer Advocates about consent culture.
+The Advocates also hosted a series of Sex Week sessions that included speakers and events catered toward consent healthy relationships, survivorship, and intersectionality.
+The Advocates partnered with Claremont-Mudd-Scripps Athletics to host an event on toxic masculinity, "locker room talk," and what it means to be a leader within predominantly male environments.